 Today, telcos are interconnecting IT organizations with the public cloud.
 One of the main examples of this is AWS Direct Connect, which AWS customers use to establish a private virtual interface from their on-premises networks directly to their AWS environments.
 AWS telco partners enable a secure, high bandwidth network connection between enterprise data centers and their public cloud environments.
 This type of link is a ticket to the public cloud, not a value-added service that can be used to grow in the public cloud space.

 Telcos still heavily rely on internal data centers, selling their own custom data center solutions, giving birth to the challenge of managing both parts of the market along with a growing customer push to use large public clouds such as AWS and Azure.

-Telco leaders are not agnostic to this trend and recognize the fact that in order to play an active role in the market, it is only natural for them to become intermediaries with value-added cloud based solutions.
+Telco leaders are not agnostic to this trend and recognize the fact that in order to play an active role in the market, it is only natural for them to become intermediaries with value-added cloud-based solutions.
 They already make significant investments in order to stay in the game, acquiring skills and assets to serve IT organizations with their public cloud environments.
-However, by becoming mediators in the public cloud realm, telcos face a packaging and delivery challenge in the transition from their traditional role as data center builders.
+However, by becoming mediators in the public cloud realm, telcos face packaging and delivery challenges in the transition from their traditional role as data center builders.

 By becoming cloud resellers or brokers, telcos have to negotiate new contracts with public cloud providers, deal with contract management issues, and make sure current public cloud pricing structures (such as AWS Reserved or Spot Instances) fit into their businesses.
 Contrary to the high margin associated with traditional IT integration services, the cloud’s economies of scale are associated with slim margins and therefore may present significant business risks.
 Due to these risks, telcos must recognize the importance of packaging public cloud services in a way that offers telco-like solutions, meeting their own business needs as well as customer requirements.